 This one is only kind of true.
 Working out more certainly increases the amount of calories you burned that day.
 It can give you spikes in metabolism that can last up to 72 hours.
 And if you do it right, you’ll build muscle that itself will raise your metabolism just by existing.
 But, all of those things miss the point.

 Fat loss is all about calories in, calories out.
-I have plenty of male weightlifters who gain upwards of five kg’s after they’ve been lifting at our Box for a little while.
+I have plenty of male weightlifters who gain upwards of five kg’s after they’ve been lifting for a little while.
 After joining us, their workouts increased, and the intensity of those workouts increased.
 How did they gain weight?
 Because they also increased how much they ate!
 It’s great to workout more.
 But if your goal is to lose fat, you must control your calories.
+Visit my academy for a personalised eating plan that guarantees fat loss ! https://topshape.club/nutrition/

 5. Cardio is more important for fat loss than weight lifting.